RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/FlexibleLoad/FeasibleDomain.md

 plt.show()
 ```

-One can remark that when the voltages were too low or too high, the Euclidean projection forces us to
+Notice that when the voltages were too low or too high, the Euclidean projection forces the
-reduce the produced active power and the (produced and consumed) reactive power to ensure a feasible point i.e. a point
+reduction of the produced active power and the (produced and consumed) reactive power to ensure a
-which is in the disc of radius $S^{\max}$.
-As before, there is one point per volt thus one can remark that several
+feasible solution.
+Like before, there is one point per volt and several points overlap.
-points of operation are overlapping.

 ## Both active and reactive powers control

-When both active and reactive powers are activated, the feasible domains is the following:
+When both active and reactive power controls are activated, the feasible domain is the following:

 ```{image} /_static/Load/FlexibleLoad/Domain_PmaxU_QU.svg
 :width: 300
 :align: center
 ```

-Every point whose abscissa is between $P^{\mathrm{th.}}$ and 0, whose ordinate is between $-S^{\max}$ and $+S^{\max}$
+Every point whose abscissa is between $P^{\mathrm{th.}}$ and 0, whose ordinate is between $-S^{\max}$
-and which lies in the disc of radius $S^{\max}$ is reachable.
-Let's look at two examples: in the first one, the
+and $+S^{\max}$ and which lies in the disc of radius $S^{\max}$ (blue shaded area) is reachable.
-controls are activated sequentially (reactive power first and then active power) and, in the other example, there
-are used together.
+Let's look at two examples: in the first one, the controls are activated sequentially (reactive power
+first and then active power) and, in the other example, they are used together.

 ### Sequentially activated controls

-Let's play with the voltage thresholds of the control in order to fully activate a first control and then starts to
-activate the second.
+Let's define different voltage thresholds for each control so that one triggers before the other.

 #### Reactive power control first

-In this section, the reactive power control is activated at 230 V and fully used above 240 V. Then, at 245 V, the
+Here, the reactive power control is activated at 230 V and fully used above 240 V. Then, at 245 V, the
-active control power starts and is fully activated at 250 V.
+active power control starts and is fully used at 250 V:

-In the following script such control is used on a network with a single-phase load connected to a single bus:

 ```python
 import numpy as np